arafat3341/DWT/README.md

 # Bright Star Grading System
-Bright Star Grading System is a projectfor the final exam of “Datenbanken und Web-Techniken”.
+Bright Star Grading System is a project for the final exam of “Datenbanken und Web-Techniken”.
 This project is targeted for the advanced online student grading system managed by school.
 In this project, a simple grading system is developed where teachers and students can find information about classes, subjects, and test grades.
 There were various other functionalities implemented according to the